LoveStartLearnBuildTokensResourcesConverseBlog

 How does this fit into Kernel?

-The human desire for legibility is very real: we want things to be at least roughly ordered and to "make sense".
-But this is not necessarily the way of the world around us.
-Legible routines are hallmarks of authoritarian structure, yet we also need to find a middle way between the top-down imposition of one man's idea of order and the tyranny of structurelessness.
-This combination of articles presents such a way, wherein our own embodied being in a time and space can give us the knowledge we need as we need it to keep navigating the pattern of complementary opposites constructively, and always with humility.
+Love is messy and unpredictable though, and often seems to be at odds with our very human desire for legibility.
+We want things to be at least roughly ordered and to "make sense".
+But this is not necessarily the way of the world.
+In fact, legible routines are often hallmarks of authoritarian structure, and so we need to find a middle way between the top-down imposition of one man's idea of order and the tyranny of structurelessness.

-"It is easier to comprehend the whole by walking among the trees and becoming a holographic, fractal part of the forest, than by hovering above it."
+"It is easier to comprehend the whole by walking among the trees, absorbing the gestalt, and becoming a holographic/fractal part of the forest, than by hovering above it." - Venkatesh Rao

 Brief